 Format: The nature of the subject matter calls for a mostly lecture-based format.
-Assuming no abrupt changes in the public health situation, lectures will be held in person.

 I will post outlines of the lecture material on the course website ahead of class.
 These outlines will not be extremely detailed, but they may be useful to follow.
 (Please point out any errors!)
 If anyone would like to volunteer to type up more detailed versions, as a public good, I can help coordinate if useful.